Open Source · MIT License

 Boot & expand

 Insert storage into the new Pi, power on.
-Raspberry Pi OS auto-expands the root filesystem on first boot.
+Raspberry Pi OS automatically expands the root filesystem on first boot.
 No extra config.

 RESTORE · STEP 04